RBGE-Herbarium/RBGE-Herbarium.github.io/docs/specify-at-rbge/geography-and-localities.md

 # Geography and Localities

-The geographical information in Specify is managed using a combination of Geography, Locality and Collecting Event information in the Collection Object.
+The geographical information in Specify is managed using a combination of Geography, Locality, Filing Region and Verbatim Locality in the Collection Object.

 ## Geography Tree